The Naturopathic Anti-Inflammatory Diet

 Use of Fermented foods and Apple cider vinegar

 70% of the immune system resides in the gut wall.
-These foods act as prebiotics which stimulate healthy bacteria in the gut.
-Every time we have had an antibiotic drug healthy bacteria is removed.
+Fermented foods act as prebiotics which stimulate the healthy bacteria in the gut.
+Every time we have had an antibiotic drug, healthy bacteria is killed off.
 Removed and unable to repopulate because there is nothing there to germ without a fecal transplant (adding new bacteria to the gut directly, normally from a child’s stool).
 It’s on a false premise that probiotics replace bacteria.
 All they can do is temporarily replace healthy bacteria but this does not last more than 24 hours per capsule.

 The microbiota in the gut which remains can however be repopulated (grow).
 Prebiotics can create the fertile ground for the bacteria which is still available in the gut to grow.
 As well as removing healthy bacteria forever, anti-biotic use cause dysbiosis (leaky gut) whereby peptide bonds which hold the gut lining together become loose and proteins permeate the gut wall causing inflammation, bloating, food intolerances and later further complications such as auto immune diseases.

 Oregano is a brilliant herbal antibiotic,.
 Take one drop ONLY on the tongue of the essential oil of oregano.